OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/aeff946ecef2a40cff92b5b8c0aeee3e560a7d8d.md

 ms.sitesec: library
 ms.pagetype: networking
 title: Auto proxy configuration settings for Internet Explorer 11 (Internet Explorer 11 for IT Pros)
+translationtype: Human Translation
+ms.sourcegitcommit: 0164c7a3150be29ce2e1077c4746dec0ab6463b6
+ms.openlocfilehash: aeff946ecef2a40cff92b5b8c0aeee3e560a7d8d

 ---

 # Auto proxy configuration settings for Internet Explorer 11
 Configure and maintain your proxy settings, like pointing your users' browsers to your automatic proxy script, through the Internet Explorer Customization Wizard 11 running on either Windows 8.1 or Windows Server 2012 R2.

 ## Updating your auto-proxy settings
 You can use your Internet settings (.ins) files to set up your standard proxy settings.
 You can also specify script files (.js, .jvs, or .pac) to configure and maintain your advanced proxy settings.
 IE uses your auto-proxy script files to dynamically determine whether to connect to a host or use a proxy server.
 If a proxy server connection fails, Internet Explorer 11 automatically attempts to connect to another proxy server that you have specified.

  ![](images/wedge.gif) **To update your settings**